Network Security Audit Risk Assessment Information Security Consulting Computer Forensics

 Leading organizations use an information security policy to define information security and establish the framework for setting control objectives within the organization.
 Security controls help protect the organization's sensitive information and intellectual property.
 Unfortunately, many businesses use an ad-hoc approach to securing information, installing firewalls, anti-virus software, and other controls without a top down planned approach to managing risks.

-Security policies are essential to an effective security system and express management’s direction and guidance to implementing, maintaining, and improving an ISMS.
+Security controls include administrative, technical, and physical mechanisms to manage risks.
+Security policies are essential to an effective security system and express management’s direction and guidance to implementing, maintaining, and improving an information security management system.
 Security policies include access controls, managing passwords, patch management, monitoring systems, business continuity, compliance, and many other areas.

 • Policy – the rules and requirements for risk management and continuing business operations.